factorial-io/phabalicious/docs/configuration.md

   * `composer` for composer support
   * `drupalconsole` for drupal-concole support
   * `platform` for deploying to platform.sh
-  * `artifacts--ftp-sync` to deploy to a ftp-server
+  * `artifacts--ftp to deploy to a ftp-server
-  * `artifacts--git-sync` to deploy an artifact to a git repository
+  * `artifacts--git to deploy an artifact to a git repository

 **Example for drupal 7**